neuml/cord19q/tasks/vaccines.md

 # Effectiveness of drugs being developed and tried to treat COVID-19 patients.

+#### Highlights<br/>
+- Hence, clinical drugs and therapies for treating SARS may be used as a reference for COVID-19 treatment .<br/>
+- As effective drugs for SARS, hormones and interferons can also be used to treat COVID-19 .<br/>
+- Although antiviral drugs, including osehamivir and ribavirin had been applied to our patients, to date no effective antiviral to treat COVID-19 has been identified.<br/>
+- Discovering drugs to treat coronavirus disease 2019 (COVID-19)<br/>
+- As far as treating patients is concerned, antiviral treatment has been used for COVID-19.<br/>

+#### Articles<br/>
 [The epidemiology and pathogenesis of coronavirus disease (COVID-19) outbreak](https://doi.org/10.1016/j.jaut.2020.102433)<br/>
 by Rothan, Hussin A.; Byrareddy, Siddappa N.<br/>
 *Journal of Autoimmunity - Feb 26, 2020*<br/>
 - The treatment that have so far been attempted showed that 75 patients were administrated existing antiviral drugs.<br/>
-- Thus, these therapeutic agents can be considered to treat COVID-19 infection.<br/>
+- Thus, these therapeutic agents can be considered to treat COVID-19 infection .<br/>
 - It is clear however, that more research is urgently needed to identify novel chemotherapeutic drugs for treating COVID-19 infections.<br/>

 [Systematic Comparison of Two Animal-to-Human Transmitted Human Coronaviruses: SARS-CoV-2 and SARS-CoV](https://doi.org/10.3390/v12020244)<br/>
 by Xu, Jiabao; Zhao, Shizhe; Teng, Tieshan; Abdalla, Abualgasim Elgaili; Zhu, Wan; Xie, Longxiang; Wang, Yunlong; Guo, Xiangqian<br/>
 *Viruses - 2020*<br/>
-- Hence, clinical drugs and therapies for treating SARS may be used as a reference for COVID-19 treatment.<br/>
+- Hence, clinical drugs and therapies for treating SARS may be used as a reference for COVID-19 treatment .<br/>
-- As effective drugs for SARS, hormones and interferons can also be used to treat COVID-19.<br/>
+- As effective drugs for SARS, hormones and interferons can also be used to treat COVID-19 .<br/>

 [Science in the fight against the novel coronavirus disease](https://doi.org/10.1097/CM9.0000000000000777)<br/>
 by Wang, Jian-Wei; Cao, Bin; Wang, Chen<br/>
 *Chin Med J (Engl) - 2020*<br/>
 - As specific therapies targeting 2019-nCoV are lacking, it may be useful to repurpose drugs already licensed for marketing or clinical trials to treat COVID-19 patients in an emergency response; researchers are actively working to identify such drugs.<br/>
 -  Clinical trials are also underway to validate the effectiveness of various other licensed drugs against COVID-19.<br/>

 [Measures for diagnosing and treating infections by a novel coronavirus responsible for a pneumonia outbreak originating in Wuhan, China](https://doi.org/10.1016/j.micinf.2020.01.003)<br/>
 by Yu, Fei; Du, Lanying; Ojcius, David M.; Pan, Chungen; Jiang, Shibo<br/>
 *Microbes and Infection - Mar 31, 2020*<br/>
-- In addition to the drug regimens used in patients, numerous drugs developed for the treatment of infection with CoVs were thoroughly discussed in the literature.<br/>
+- In addition to the drug regimens used in patients, numerous drugs developed for the treatment of infection with CoVs were thoroughly discussed in the literature .<br/>
-- So far, the most common therapies tried in patients with CoVs are ribavirin, lopinavir/ritonavir, IFN, or their combinations.<br/>
+- So far, the most common therapies tried in patients with CoVs are ribavirin, lopinavir/ritonavir, IFN, or their combinations .<br/>

 [Reducing mortality from 2019-nCoV: host-directed therapies should be an option](https://doi.org/10.1016/S0140-6736(20)30305-6)<br/>
 by Zumla, Alimuddin; Hui, David S; Azhar, Esam I; Memish, Ziad A; Maeurer, Markus<br/>
 *The Lancet - Feb 28, 2020*<br/>
-- In the meantime, a range of existing host-directed therapies that have proven to be safecould potentially be repurposed to treat 2019-nCoV infection.<br/>
+- In the meantime, a range of existing host-directed therapies that have proven to be safe   could potentially be repurposed to treat 2019-nCoV infection.<br/>
 - 7, 8 Specific drugs to treat 2019-nCoV will take several years to develop and evaluate.<br/>

 [Teicoplanin: an alternative drug for the treatment of coronavirus COVID-19?](https://doi.org/10.1016/j.ijantimicag.2020.105944)<br/>